-The analysis of humanities data sets offers considerable challenges to computational science (Gaffney 2008).
+The analysis of humanities data sets offers considerable challenges to computational science [1].
 Historical studies are a good example of the difficulties associated with such research.
 For many, historical interpretation is associated with clear narratives defined by a series of fixed events or actions.
 In reality, even where critical historical events may be identified, contemporary documentation frequently lacks corroborative detail that supports verifiable interpretation.
 Consequently, for many periods and areas of research, interpretation rarely rises above the level of unproven assumptions, rarely or never tested against a range of evidence.

 The application of agent-based modelling, as a means to explore the effect of individual action, has recently emerged as an area of interest for the historical disciplines.
 Application has, however, been extremely limited both in the number of projects and their scale.
-Examples such as the analysis of resource exploitation by Mesolithic hunter gatherer groups (Lake 2000) or Prehispanic settlements in North America (Kohler et al. 2007) have generally involved the analysis of small-scale groups at individual or household level rather than larger societies (Lake 2007).
+Examples such as the analysis of resource exploitation by Mesolithic hunter gatherer groups [2] or Prehispanic settlements in North America [3] have generally involved the analysis of smallscale groups at individual or household level rather than larger societies [4].

 This paper presents work as part of the "Medieval Warfare on the Grid" (MWGrid) project.
 MWGrid seeks to study behaviour dynamics at a larger scale, involving tens of thousands of agents, all within the context of modelling logistical arrangements relating to the march of the Byzantine army to the battle of Manzikert (AD 1071).
-The battle of Manzikert was a key event in Byzantine history, resulting in the collapse of Byzantine power in central Anatolia (Haldon 2005).
+The battle of Manzikert was a key event in Byzantine history, resulting in the collapse of Byzantine power in central Anatolia [5].
 The MWGrid project brings together a series of parallel research developments relating to the analysis of medieval military logistics and the development of a novel computational infrastructure designed to investigate complex systems.

 This paper provides an example of how an agent-based model for use in a historical context is created by describing in detail the design and use of the MWGrid agent-based model.
-The MWGrid model uses the MWGrid infrastructure and framework (Craenen and Theodoropoulos 2010; Craenen et al. 2010).
-Although the MWGrid infrastructure and framework was developed especially to support the MWGrid model, the interface it provides can also be used for other (types of) agent-based models.
-The MWGrid model as such can be seen as a use-case of it.
+The MWGrid model uses the MWGrid infrastructure and framework [6] [7] and can be seen as the single use-case of it.
 The MWGrid model itself consists of agents and the environment with which these agents interact.
 Design of both is based on large amounts of interpreted data, both historical and current, and this paper describes how the MWGrid model uses this as well as how it can be used to generate new parameters within which historical evidence can be situated.
 A short description of the MWGrid infrastructure and framework is provided to facilitate understanding the design of the model.

-The paper is then structured as follows: Sect.
-2 provides an overview of the problem domain and summarises the requirements on the MWGrid model.
+The paper is then structured as follows: Section 2 provides an overview of the problem domain and summarises the requirements on the MWGrid model.
 Section 3 presents a brief overview of the MWGrid framework.
 Section 4 describes the both the agent and the environment aspects of the MWGrid model itself in detail.
-The paper concludes in Sect.
-5 with a summary and an outline of future work.
+The paper concludes with a summary and an outline of future work.